Iran’s role in attack on U.S. troops in Syria signals new escalation

 “This is part of the negotiation.
 Iran cannot negotiate without military pressure because the U.S. holds all the cards,” he said.

-But the Tanf outpost, where a small number of U.S. troops are garrisoned in isolation from the bulk of the American force further north, has long been a source of frustration to Iran as well as the government in Damascus.
-It straddles a key crossing on the Syrian-Iraqi border and cuts off a major trade route between Iran, Iraq and Syria, the reports in Iranian affiliated news outlets noted.
+But the Tanf outpost, where a small number of U.S. troops are garrisoned in isolation from the bulk of the American force farther north, has long been a source of frustration to Iran as well as the government in Damascus.
+It straddles a key crossing on the Syrian-Iraqi border and cuts off a major trade route between Iran, Iraq and Syria, the reports in Iranian-affiliated news outlets noted.

-Iran may also be eyeing the deadline for the departure of U.S. combat troops at the end of December, which could provide another trigger for renewed pressure on U.S. forces in the region, said Knights.
+Iran may also be eyeing a deadline for the departure of U.S. combat troops from Iraq at the end of December, which could provide another trigger for renewed pressure on U.S. forces in the region, Knights said.

 “Toward the end of the year when the troops are supposed to leave Iraq and with the nuclear agreement not going that well, we’re going to see the temperature rise,” he predicted.